Techmonkeys-se/deploy-k8s/README.md

 ------------
 Before i started this project i tried a lot of different deployment script but of those that worked did not have fully functioning cluster without manual work after deployment.
 Looking at other projects i wanted some parts that i wanted.
 So i started learning from then and writing this repository.

-The goal is to have a deployment script that deploys a fully functional kubernetes cluster.
+The goal is to have a deployment script that deploys a fully functional production ready kubernetes cluster.
 A lot of it should be customizable to ones requirments.
 ## Requirements
 ------------
 - A deploy server with RHEL 8+ with ansible installed